Dimension formulas for Siegel modular forms of level $4$: Local dimensions

 \section{Local dimensions}

-We will start this section by collecting some facts about the symmetric group $S_6$, which will be used subsequently.
+We will start this section by collecting some facts about the symmetric group $S_6$.
 In subsections \ref{parahoricrestrictionsec} and \ref{localfixedvectorssec} we work over the $p$-adic field $\Q_2$ and write $\OF$ for its ring of integers and $\p$ for the maximal ideal of $\OF$.
 In this local context it is convenient to work with the ``symmetric'' version of the symplectic group, defined by the symplectic form $J_2$ given in \eqref{J2defeq}.